 The big change came following a conversation with Josh Sadler of Autofarm fame, who suggested building a high performance 3.0 Turbo engine that would offer the same power to weight as some of the single-seater race cars of the time.
 A change to later 3.0 RSR style accompanied the new engine, with AP brakes and a long list of associated modifications.

 When Bill passed away in 2004, the car was handed down to his son, who kept it until 2009.
-Thereafter, it lived in and around the UK midlands until 2015, when it arrived at Tuthill Porsche in Wardington, Oxfordshire in search of a new owner.
+Thereafter, it lived in and around the UK midlands until 2014, when it popped up for sale Tuthill Porsche in Wardington, Oxfordshire.

 Tuthills had a raft of customers interested in the rare RHD 1972 911: an original non-sunroof car in factory Tangerine with the distinctive side oil flap.
 Some wanted to restore it to original specification, but that was not in tune with its original owner.
 Run as a modified 911 since its earliest days, the ideal custodian would continue that trend and do justice to its legacy.

 A candidate soon emerged, a price was agreed and a project was drawn up that would see a significant sum invested to create the car you see today.
 Featuring all of Tuthill’s expertise in building modified 911s for the ultimate driving experience, this 911 has covered just a few thousand miles since the build was completed.
-It is now for sale as the owner is streamlining his collection of classic cars.
+It is now for sale as the owner is streamlining his collection.